Resources at Brown

 Provides services to both graduate and undergraduate students to assist in their career success through "early student involvement with career services, applied learning and internships, exploration and research" as well as "connections with alumni and employers."
 The office conducts workshops, programs and career events.
 It also provides counseling, career resources, information on internships, research opportunities, employment, as well as tools for self-assessment, career exploration and winning strategies for getting hired.

 Confidential support is available for students who are in recovery from substance use disorders or who are concerned about their drinking or drug use.
-Please contact Dean Catherine Axe, Director of Student and Employee Accessibility Services, for more information. [email protected]; 401-863-9588
+Please contact Student Accessibility Services, for more information.
+401-863-9588

 An umbrella organization for volunteer activities in the Rhode Island community.
 It provides opportunities for working with people with disabilities.
-Located at 25 George Street.
 For more information, call 863-3676.

 It provides free computer training to Brown University students, staff, and faculty.
 The duration of most classes is 90 minutes and take place from Tuesday through Thursday.
 Located in the CIS building.